3rd Cavalry Regiment (United States): Spanish–American War

 Three troops of 3rd Squadron crossed over Kettle Hill and on to the Spanish positions around what was known as the San Juan Hill.
 Despite a lack of water, the men charged the fortified Spanish positions on foot.
 Despite being forced to advance uphill and across a river, the troopers' movements were partially screened by the dense foliage.
 SGT Andrews, carrying the regimental standard, fell from a bullet wound, but it was quickly recovered and the advance resumed.
 Troop B advanced to the enemy's line at the San Juan Blockhouse (different from the San Juan House) where the regiment's U.S. Flag, carried by Sergeant Bartholomew Mulhern of Troop E, was the first to be raised at the point of victory.
 2nd Squadron, held in reserve on Kettle Hill, joined the 3rd Squadron on San Juan Hill that evening.
 On 23 July, 1LT John W. Heard, the regimental quartermaster, was directing several troopers unloading supplies from the Wanderer near Bahia Honda when they were set upon by a force of 1,000 Spanish cavalrymen.
 After two men were shot and the ship was disabled, Heard led the defense and repelled the enemy attack.
 For this action, he would receive the Medal of Honor.
 The regiment stayed in Cuba until 6 and 7 August 1898 when they sailed for Montauk Point, New York.

-The 3rd Cavalry's casualties were three Troopers killed, six officers and forty-six Troopers wounded.
+The 3d Cavalry's casualties were three Troopers killed, six officers and forty-six Troopers wounded.
 1LT John W. Heard, Regimental Quartermaster, was awarded a Medal of Honor for most distinguished gallantry in action and Certificates of Merit were awarded to five Troopers.
 These certificates were the forerunner of the Silver Star Medal.
-The 3rd Cavalry did not remain together for very long.
+The 3d Cavalry did not remain together for very long.
 In February and March 1899, two troops were assigned to Fort Sheridan, Illinois, two troops to Jefferson Barracks, four troops and the band to Fort Myer, Virginia, while the remainder of the regiment stayed at Fort Ethan Allen.
+Because of the unit's participation in the attack on San Juan Hill (of which former president Theodore Roosevelt was a famous participant), Tiger Squadron's Headquarters and Headquarters Troop (HHT) was named "Roughrider," in honor of Roosevelt's Roughriders, and even adopted an image of Teddy Roosevelt riding on a steed in modern body armor as their logo.